 If you are a business sending commercial or transactional email, you definitely need to implement one or more forms of email authentication to verify that an email is actually from you or your business.
-Properly configuring email authentication standards like DKIM is one of the most important steps you can take to improve your deliverability.
-However, DKIM by itself only goes so far; SparkPost and other email experts recommend also implementing SPF and DMARC to define a more complete email authentication policy.
+Properly configuring email authentication standards is one of the most important steps you can take to improve your deliverability.
+However, by itself it only goes so far; SparkPost and other email experts recommend also implementing SPF and DMARC to define a more complete email authentication policy.

-Does SparkPost support DKIM?
+Does SparkPost support it?

 Yes.
 SparkPost implements and adheres to email authentication standards including DKIM.
 In fact, all email we deliver for our users is required to be authenticated.
-Configuring DKIM is an important step for verifying sending domains when you set up a new SparkPost account.
+Configuring it is an important step for verifying sending domains when you set up a new SparkPost account.

-How can I verify my DKIM settings?
+How can I verify my settings?

-SparkPost’s DKIM Validator is part of our free email tools for developers.
+SparkPost’s Validator is part of our free email tools for developers.
 It’s the easiest way to verify your messages have working DKIM signatures.